hypercerts-org/hypercerts/docs/docs/whitepaper/hypercerts-definition.md

 ---
-title: Hypercerts a New Primitive for Impact Funding Systems
+title: 'Hypercerts: a New Primitive for Impact Funding Systems'
 id: definition
 sidebar_position: 3
 ---